 Acceptance speech sample template as the key to happiness while receiving honor at an award ceremony and responding when you are being nominated as recipient.
 Not just for Pulitzer prize winners!
-Use it to reply words in which you are being nominated or presentated as recipient.
-The scheme is even suitable for someone who talks on behalf of someone who can not appear in person:
+Use it to reply words in which you are being nominated or presented as the recipient.
+The scheme is even suitable for someone who talks on behalf of someone who can not appear in person.

 My first tip: always start writing as soon as you are being nominated since the ritual can be emotional.